 - Moringa powder.
 Sprinkle into your juices, and soups, onto your food.
 Chew a few moringa seeds for great skin and an energy boost.

 - Bone Broth.
 Yes, it is a superfood.
 Seriously.
 Drink at least two cups a day.
 Skim the fat if you don’t like it.
 Use potassium broth if you’re vegan.

 - Spirulina.
 If you can only buy one, buy this one.
-This natural multivitamin is a blue-green algae is grown in Kisumu.
-It contains a host of B-vitamins and omegas, and is great for brain health, as well as protein synthesis.
+This natural multivitamin is a blue-green alga grown in Kisumu.
+It contains a host of B-vitamins and omegas and is great for brain health, as well as protein synthesis.

 - Chia seeds.
 They are high in omegas and dietary fibre.
-A small amount will help you feel full while providing energy and nutrients essential for you and baby.
+A small amount will help you feel full while providing the energy and nutrients essential for you and your baby.

 - Remember that a good diet will not change hair that is already on your scalp.
 If you are experiencing post-partum shedding, be patient.
 Within a few months, these dietary improvements will result in healthier and thicker new growth.

 - To encourage the new re-growth, gently massage your scalp with rejuvenating oils like castor oil, moringa oil, baobab oil, macadamia nut oil and essential oils such as peppermint and lavender.
 Avoid putting heat on your hair.
 Be gentle when styling or combing.
 Keep your hair properly moisturised and use low-manipulation protective styles like cornrows, loose plaits, twists and buns.
 You probably are exhausted so get some cute scarves or head-wraps and rock them.

 - Always sleep on a satin or silk pillowcase.
 If you have a favourite chair for breastfeeding, make sure it has a satin cushion to protect your hair.
 Tie a satin or silk scarf around your headrest when driving.